Nabla Dictation

 Dot Phrases (Auto-texts)

-Note: Unlike Ambient, Dictation dot phrases are static—they don't adapt to context.
-They're more like vocal text templates.
+Note: Unlike Ambient, Dictation dot phrases are static—they do not adapt to context.
+They are more like vocal text templates.

 Custom Commands